 Home office new work

-Home office became the business savior in the Corona crisis.
+Working from home has become a business saviour during the coronavirus crisis.
 How will this change everyday working life?
 A study conducted by QVC under the direction of trend researcher Peter Wippermann provides an outlook on this.
-For this purpose, Bonsai Research surveyed 1,000 people between the ages of 14 and 50 in Germany at the end of April 2020.
+To this end, Bonsai Research surveyed 1,000 people aged between 14 and 50 in Germany at the end of April 2020.

 New Work

-Meanwhile, working from home is the new normal for entire families. (© pixabay)
+Working from home is now the new normal for entire families. (© pixabay)

 Three trends from the study on working life after the pandemic